Kjelll/Portfolio/AoE/AoE_doc.md

 <img src="/AoE/espringal.png" alt="Espringal" width="300"/>

-A ballista shooting siege unit that assembles like a trebuchet, "Springald" was a medieval version that could be used by a european civ.
+A ballista shooting siege unit that assembles like a trebuchet, "Springald" was a medieval version of the roman scorpion that could be used by a european civ.

-This ["springald catapult" version](https://www.youtube.com/watch?v=vIinZrWERUE) even looks like a trebuchet for bolts.
+This ["springald catapult"](https://www.youtube.com/watch?v=vIinZrWERUE) version even looks like a trebuchet for bolts.

 <img src="/AoE/espringal2.png" alt="Espringal 2" width="300"/>

+- higher range than scorpions

+- good in defense

+- could also deal more bonus damage to buildings than scorpion bolts

 It could also feature a less than 360 degree shooting angle after setting up, if that provides interesting gameplay, but that would require a lot more design work.